AshishGaddam/TATA-Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 Eight (8) questions in total (4 for the CEO and 4 for the CMO)

+# CMO
+ 1. Which region is generating the highest revenue, and which region is generating the lowest?
+ Answers : This question is important to the CEO as it is based on the fundamental source of income for the business, i.e.,
+           revenue.
+Revenue analysis is important to the CEO as top-level executives are always focused on earnings and how to increase it.
+Here, the CEO is interested in the viewing revenue by the regions, to assess which regions are generating the highest revenue and which regions are generating lower revenue.
+Using the data and analysis, the CEO will be able to decide on how to further generate revenue in the regions that are already generating the most revenue.
+For the regions that are not generating enough revenue, the CEO will then study the reasons why there is a lack of sales in those regions and try to improve the products and make them more suitable for those regions.

+ 2. What is the monthly trend of revenue, which months have faced the biggest increase/decrease?
+Answers:  A monthly trend of revenue will provide the CEO with insights on how the revenue is fluctuating each month.
+          This will enable the CEO to analyze how the internal changes inside the company have had impact on the sales.
+          E.g., how a new product launch has led to an increase in revenue during the month or how the introduction of a new region has led to an increase in revenue for the online store.
+The CEO can also analyze if there have been any delays internally that would have caused a potential decrease.
+Such analysis is vital for the senior management as it would enable them to plan ahead and try to make the customer experience as smooth as possible.

 ## **Task 2 - Choosing the Right Visuals**
 Learn which visuals are most effective in a given scenario